braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/s3_to_snowflake.md

 # Transferring data from Amazon S3 to Snowflake

-> If your data is currently sitting in Amazon S3, you can transfer it to Snowflake or another relational data warehouse using the ELT (Extract Load Transform) process.
+> If your data currently sits in Amazon S3, you can transfer it to Snowflake or another relational data warehouse using the ELT (Extract Load Transform) process.

 {% alert note %}
 If you have more specific use cases and would like Braze to service your Currents instance, reach out to your Braze account manager and ask them about Braze Data Professional Services.